abdelrhman-basyoni/Vending-Machine/README.md

-# FlapKap
+# Vending-Machine

 ## Description

-  this was a task required for a job
+  this is exmple for a vending machine

 ## project Requirments
 In this exercise we want you to design an API for a vending machine, allowing users